 Students majoring in Theology complete 9 courses in Theology.
-These include: Two Biblical courses, two History courses (including TH 280), two Systematics courses (TH 251 and TH 282), one Moral/Ethics course, and one Comparative theology course.
+These include: Two Biblical courses, two History courses (including TH 280), two Systematics courses (TH 251 and TH 282: Jesus Christ: God and Man), one Moral/Ethics course, and one Comparative theology course.
 The remaining course is a Theology elective.
-At least one these courses will be a senior seminar, in which students will write a research paper.
-The successful completion of a comprehensive examination is also required of theology majors
+At least one of these courses will be a senior seminar, in which students will write a research paper.
+The successful completion of a comprehensive examination is also required of theology majors.